-Human rights defenders play a vital role in pushing for sustainable human rights improvements.
+Human rights defenders (HRDs) play a vital role in pushing for sustainable human rights improvements.
 A free and vibrant civil society is essential to ensure States, businesses and other non-State actors respect, protect and fulfil all human rights for all and to hold them to account when they fail to do so.

-The International Service for Human Rights (ISHR) conducts regular training courses on the use of the main human rights mechanisms, including the Human Rights Council, the UN Special Procedures, the UN Treaty Bodies and the Universal Periodic Review (UPR).
+The International Service for Human Rights (ISHR) conducts regular training courses on the use of the main human rights mechanisms offered by the United Nations (UN), including the Human Rights Council, the Special Procedures, the Universal Periodic Review (UPR) and the Treaty Bodies.
 The annual Human Rights Defenders Advocacy Programme, (HRDAP) equips human rights defenders with the knowledge and skills to integrate the system into their existing work at the national level in a strategic manner.
 The programme also provides an opportunity for participants to engage in lobbying and advocacy activities at the UN with the aim to effect change back home.